mrkkrp/markkarpov.com/tutorial/ghc-optimization-and-fusion.md

 * **Writing rules matching on methods of type classes is futile** because methods will be specialized by GHC before rewrite rules have a chance to be applied.
-Such rules won't fire because the types specialized functions won't match the types specified in the rewrite rules.
+Such rules won't fire because the types of specialized functions won't match the types specified in the rewrite rules.

 While inlining can get in the way of rewrite rules, it can also help glue together different pieces of code.
 There is a special modifier to `INLINE`